alba-lang/lang-spec/sphinx/source/draft/wellfounded_recursion.rst

         ∀ {x}: P x → n ≤ x

     Least (P: Predicate ℕ) (n: ℕ): Prop :=
-        LowerBound P n and P n
+        LowerBound P n ∧ P n

 The algorithm is intuitively clear.
 We check if the number zero satisfies the predicate.
 If yes, we have found the number.
-If not we check the next number and iterate the function until we have found a number satisfying the predicate::
+If Not we check the next number and iterate the function until we have found a number satisfying the predicate::

     findAux